brands-d/kMap/README.md

     python setup.py install

 and last but not least run the test to check if everything works as intended

     python -m unittest discover

+## Configuration

+All configuration files can be found in ./map/config.
+They are outside the index of git, which means you can (and have to) edit and change them directly.

 ## Usage